 Middle Tennessee is a wonderful place to live, offering many recreational activities and a wide variety of urban, suburban, and rural areas.
 The Nashville-Murfreesboro metropolitan area has a population of over a million people.
-St. Thomas Rutherford Hospital is about 30 minutes from downtown Nashville.
+Ascension Saint Thomas Rutherford is about 30 minutes from downtown Nashville.
 The area experiences a nice climate with four distinct seasons, relatively mild winters and warm summers.

 Murfreesboro is also just a 30 minute drive from the Nashville International Airport.
 In 2010, Bloomberg Business Week ranked Murfreesboro the best place in Tennessee to raise children.
 Rutherford County schools consistently rank among the best school districts in the state.
 Rutherford County (Murfreesboro and nearby towns such as Smyrna and LaVergne) combines the benefits of a small-town atmosphere with the amenities of a major metropolitan area.

-Murfreesboro has a low cost of living (8% lower than the national average) and a variety of high quality, affordable, and safe housing options are available just minutes from St. Thomas Rutherford Hospital.
+Murfreesboro has a low cost of living (8% lower than the national average) and a variety of high quality, affordable, and safe housing options are available just minutes from Ascension Saint Thomas Rutherford.
 With a median home price of about $150,000, our familt medicine residents can even afford to purchase their own home.
 There are multiple housing options located near the hospital campus – some just a few minutes’ walk to the hospital.

 Learn more about lots of fun things to do in Murfreesboro here.